 Hilary Field has researched, written and produced around sixty documentaries for BBC Radios 2, 3 and 4, including several series.
-She has worked with a diverse range of artists, including Sir Dirk Bogarde, James Fox, Anthony Head, Spike Milligan, Michael Palin, John Tennant, Joan Sims, Penelope Keith, Bill Paterson, Alison Steadman, Jenny Agutter, Sir Robert Hardy and Poets Laureate Andrew Motion and Simon Armitage.
+She has worked with a diverse range of artists, including Kate Winslet, Sir Dirk Bogarde, James Fox, Anthony Head, Spike Milligan, Michael Palin, David Tennant, Joan Sims, Penelope Keith, Bill Paterson, Alison Steadman, Jenny Agutter, Sir Robert Hardy and Poets Laureate Andrew Motion and Simon Armitage.
 She has interviewed dozens of people from all walks of life and speaks in public on her career experiences.

 For Radio 4 she has created, written and produced many history and literary documentaries and as a full time member of staff has worked on various established series, including With Great Pleasure, Poetry Please and A View From Abroad.
 She created the series Inventors Imperfect and the much lauded The Lost Children of Possum Trot.